janosgyerik/crontab-installer/README.md

 This makes it possible to avoid adding an entry twice, and to remove the entry.

-This is just for your information.
-The script creates this format, not you.
+The script creates this format for you, you don't need to write it manually.
 You just create your crontab entry in `crontab.sh.crontab`, and the script will install it in the above format.